ionic-zone/ionic.zone/_articles/capacitor/what-is-capacitor.md

 Ionic Framework is one of the, or _the_, most popular "user(s)" of Apache Cordova.
 Each developer packaging their Ionic app as a native app installs Cordova via `npm install -g cordova` and uses it to build the native iOS and Android apps with `ionic cordova build ios|android`.

-But Cordova was started almost 10 years ago, was still called Phonegap back then, and a lot has changed in the mean time:
+But Cordova was started almost 10 years ago, was still called Phonegap back then, and a lot has changed in the meantime:

 It became clear which native platforms are here to stay (not Palm webOS, tizen, FireOS, Blackberry, Firefox OS or Windows Phone - which Cordova all supported at their time), what native functionality all the remaining operating systems offer their users and which of these the users actually want to use.
 It also became apparent which problems the choices made by the early Cordova developers were causing for developers today.